AdobeDocs/commerce-merchant-services.en/help/data-connection/events-backoffice.md

 Profile events captured from the server-side include account information, such as `accountCreated`, `accountUpdated`, and `accountDeleted`.
 This data is used to help populate key customer details that are needed to better define segments or execute marketing campaigns, such as sending sign-up discount offers, account change confirmations, and so on.
 There are similar profile events captured from the [storefront](#customer-profile-events-storefront).

-A merchant could use these events to send sign-up discount offers, account change confirmations, and so on - something like that might be better to mention.
-Same applies for storefront profile events

 ### accountCreated

 |Description| XDM event name|